billionairebura/billionairebura/README.md

 - 👋 Hi, I’m @billionairebura
 - 👀 I’m interested in learning new skills and mastering them, in short!
-- 🌱 I’m currently learning programming and other related courses of IT.
+- 🌱 I’m currently learning website development and I already am a Python programmer, a beginner one but able to solve some problems.
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me in my telegram account @billionaireBura
+- 📫 You can reach me in my telegram account @nextbura
 - 😄 Pronouns: Birukie
 - ⚡ Fun fact: I am so funny and happy person after I cried a lot!